julian-molina/Documentation/pages/contributing/contributing-icons.md

 | The idea is that the letter X hinted by the crossing lines represents the word *eXecution*, and that the arrows pointing outwards represent the *exit* of the position.
 However, the icon feels too simple and void of character. | This is the opposite case: the icon tries hard to represent the idea of monetary exchange, as opposed to a test, creating an overly complex representation that looks too busy. | The idea of a hand taking the profit seems good, but the execution departs from the design style with the drawing of the hand leaning towards a realistic depiction instead of a cartoonish one. | This is a similar case to the previous one: the idea of using a firearm trigger to represent the concept of the trigger stage seems good, but the execution seems to depart from the cartoonish style. | The drawing merges the idea of the outer lid of an electrical panel with the existing representation of a plotter.
 The result feels a bit forced.
 The integration of the two ideas may be improved. |

 ### Design Tips

+Several design tricks make up the character of the collection of icons.
+The more of these tricks you use in your creations, the better they will integrate with the rest, and resonate with users.

 #### Split Colors